pjakiela/ECON370/getting-started-python.md

 You can read the number of rows and columns in the data frame `bl` from the `Variable Explorer` tab in the upper right.
-To familiarize yourself with any data frame `df`, the commands `df.shape`, `df.head`, `df.columns`, and `df.dtypes` are also useful. `df.shape` reports the the dimensions of `df`. `df.head` prints the first and last rows of `df`. `df.columns` lists the names of the columns (i.e. variables), and `df.dtypes` lists both the names of the columns and their associated data types (typically either `float`, which indicates that the column contains a numeric variable, or `object`, which indicates a string variable).
+To familiarize yourself with any data frame `df`, the commands `df.shape`, `df.head`, `df.columns`, and `df.dtypes` are also useful. `df.shape` reports the the dimensions of `df`. `df.head` prints the first rows of `df`. `df.columns` lists the names of the columns (i.e. variables), and `df.dtypes` lists both the names of the columns and their associated data types (typically either `float`, which indicates that the column contains a numeric variable, or `object`, which indicates a string variable).

 Using only these tools, you should be able to answer questions 1 through 5, above.